 AvGas LL100 stands for "Low Lead 100 Octane".
 TEL (Tetra-ethyl-lead) is added to raise the octane.
 When used in a motor vehicle this fuel will leave a lot of lead deposits in the motor.
-100LL has a high lead content (0.5 grams per litre) compared even to leaded race fuels.
-The deposits left when TEL is burned are corrosive and damaging to valves, valve guides, valve seats and cylinder heads.
-Lead deposits will also block oxygen(lambda) sensors and catalytic convertors and foul spark plugs even after only a short use.
+100LL has a high lead content (0.5 grams per litre), even higher than leaded race fuels.
+The deposits left when TEL(lead) is burned are corrosive and damaging to valves, valve guides, valve seats and cylinder heads.
+Lead deposits will also block oxygen(lambda) sensors and catalytic converters and foul spark plugs even after only a short use.
 Also, 100LL has a chemical package added to make it perform at high altitude, and that isn't the best thing for motor vehicle performance here on the ground.

-AvGas is blended for large-bore, long-stroke, low rpm engines which run at high altitude.
-While AvGas' higher octane is useful, smaller-bore, shorter-stroke, high-rpm engines will perform better on racing fuel or high quality octane boosters.
+AvGas is blended for large-bore, long-stroke, low RPM engines which run at high altitude.
+While AvGas' higher octane is useful, smaller-bore, shorter-stroke, high RPM engines will perform better on racing fuel or high quality octane boosters.
 AvGas has lower volatility so when used in proportions higher than about 40%, part-throttle drivability and cold starts may be compromised.
 AvGas has a lower specific gravity so it will require a change in air-fuel ratio calibration for the engine to perform at its best.
-LL100 is blended with a high percentage of aromatics that reduces throttle response which is not an issue with an aircraft engine but certainly an issue in a high-performance automotive engine.
+LL100 is blended with a high percentage of aromatics causing reduced throttle response which is not an issue with an aircraft engine but certainly an issue in a high-performance automotive engine.
 These high levels of aromatics will also damage rubber components in automotive fuel systems such as fuel lines, fuel pump seals and injector washers.